3343/edge/tools/edge_v/README.md

     The input mesh file in Gmsh’s native “MSH” ASCII file format.
 * `node_vm_file` :
     The output velocity model data for all the nodes in the mesh in ASCII file format.
-    The velocity model data is parameterized as $\lambda$, $\mu$ and $\rho$.
+    The velocity model data is parameterized as `lambda`, `mu` and `rho`.

 * `elmt_vm_file` :
     The output velocity model data for all the tets in the mesh in ASCII file format.
-    The velocity model data is parameterized as $\lambda$, $\mu$ and $\rho$.
+    The velocity model data is parameterized as `lambda`, `mu` and `rho`.

 * `h5m_file` :
-    The output mesh file with velocity model annotation in H5D file format.
+    The output mesh file with velocity model annotation in H5M file format.
-    The velocity model data is parameterized as $\lambda$, $\mu$ and $\rho$, recorded as sparse, 4-byte tags for only tetrahedron elements in the mesh.
+    The velocity model data is parameterized as `lambda`, `mu` and `rho`, recorded as dense, 4-byte tags for only tetrahedron elements in the mesh.
 Each 4-byte data is interpreted as a single-precision floating-point number for use.

 ### Example